 If you’re thinking of buying or modifying your car, contact an insurance broker for a modified car insurance quote and check the likely insurance costs upfront, to make sure you’re happy before you make the purchase.

 3. Get guidance if you’re making the modifications yourself

 You need to make sure your insurance company is aware of all modifications or you could invalidate your insurance.
 Driving without insurance can have serious consequences.

 4. Stay within the law – know what modifications are legal (and what are not)

-Devon and Cornwall Police may have raised a smile by suggesting that Back to the Future-esque flux capacitors are not currently illegal.
+Devon and Cornwall Police may have raised a smile by suggesting that Back to the Future-esque flux capacitors.
 But seriously, you do need to make sure that any modifications you make don’t leave you on the wrong side of the law.

 Do it today

 You need to check the modifications are acceptable under the Road Traffic Act – read the section on construction and use of vehicles.